top

 Gabby’s Response:

-Hi Arcadia: You have two main problems both stemming from fear.
-Fear of acknowledging the truth and of being alone.
-No matter if you dump him today, which I doubt you will do, you still need therapy or you will continue to attract partners addicted to deceit, lying, and substance abuse.
-It's you who do not know how to communicate in such a way as to be a safe space for a man to tell the truth and it's you who are addicted to substance abuse users.
-Put another way, a person who is whole and complete, has a supporting loving relationship with his/her parents, operates from a ground of being that is totally alien to you.
+Put another way, a person who is whole and complete, one who has a supportive loving relationship with his/her parents, operates from a ground of being that is totally alien to you.
 Such a person creates space for the truth to be told, they are a virtual vacuum cleaner when it comes to consciously and unconsciously extracting withholds.
 It's virtually impossible to hide something from such a person because they inspire integrity, they live from open, honest, and spontaneous communication.
-You on the other hand inspire deceit.
+You on the other hand inspire and reward deceit.
 This indicates that you have accumulated a lifetime of perpetrations for which you have yet to be acknowledged.
+It is you who caused the breakdown in communication.

 Every conversation/interaction you have with him after reading this reply will keep you both stuck even longer.
+Why?
+Because you'll be consciously trading sex/security/shelter for his companionship; whereas up until now you have been ignorant, hereafter you'll be doing it premeditatedly, ergo the consequences will be compounded.

-PS.
-Do show him our posts.
+PS: Do show him our posts.

 [ top ]